amleshkashyap/pintos/src/threads/README.md

     - After Releasing Lock -> check if there are waiting threads -> if yes, unblock the highest priority thread -> if that thread has made donations, then put it at the front of the ready list.
     - There's no actual recursive method for nested priority donation.

+## Synchronization
+  * No new synchronization primitives are added - most methods (eg, scheduling related) require interrupts to be disabled.
+  * When a process releases a lock, it should yield the cpu if it had received priority donation.